-Normally, personal income growth is another important gauge of the state's economic health; however, its changes have been in stark contrast to GDP as federal dollars have flooded into many Florida households.
-For example, in the first quarter of 2021, Florida's personal income growth shot up 65.6 percent, largely due to the two most recent federal stimulus and relief programs converging in the quarter.
-As the federal support measures began to expire, the state's personal income receded at an annualized 22.1 percent in the second quarter of the 2021 calendar year to produce a projected growth rate for the 2020-21 fiscal year of around 8.5 percent.
-The Economic Estimating Conference expects personal income to increase by 1.5 percent in the current year based on the hope that, as furloughed and laid off workers return to their jobs or find new opportunities, wage growth will offset much of the loss of the massive government relief measures.
-Thereafter, the annual growth rates are expected to remain solidly above 4.0 percent.
+Normally, personal income growth is another important gauge of the state's economic health; however, its changes have been in stark contrast to GDP, driven largely by the ebb and flow of federal dollars into Florida households.
+For example, in the first guarter of the 2021 calendar year, Florida's personal income growth shot up 65.1 percent, largely due to two different federal stimulus and relief programs converging in the quarter.
+As the federal support measures began to expire, the state's personal income plummeted to an annualized -19.6 percent in the second quarter of the 2021 calendar year to produce a final growth rate for the 2020-21 fiscal year of 7.5 percent, the highest rate since 2015.

+The Economic Estimating Conference expects personal income to increase by 4.0 percent in the current fiscal year as furloughed and laid off workers continue to return to their jobs or find new opportunities, with wage growth offsetting much of the loss of the massive government relief measures.
+Thereafter, annual growth rates are expected to remain solidly at or above 4.0 percent.